Code-Institute-Submissions/MS1-belles-of-three-spires/README.md

 ---

-# Frameworks, Libraries & Programs Used
+# Frameworks, Libraries & Programmes Used

 1. [Bootstrap 4.4.1:](https://getbootstrap.com/docs/4.4/getting-started/introduction/)
     * Bootstrap was used to help with the styling and responsiveness of the site.